immortal958/Sustainability-Scorecard/README.md

 <h2>Usage</h2>

-1.User needs to create an account using signup page.Later on user can login using login page by username and password.
+1.User needs to create an account using signup page.Later on user can login using their credientials through loginpage.

 2.Inially user ask to fill the form regarding transportation,food-style,and electricity.

-3.
+3.User is provided with personalized recommendations which is given as tasks for reducing carbon footprint.

+4.User can read the blog page which gives awarness abount carbon footprint impact

 <h2>Examples</h2>